Wall Street gains, Dow tops 24,000 as tax bill gains steam

 About 9 billion shares changed hands on U.S. exchanges in the busiest trading day since June 23.
 This compares with the 6.56 billion average for the last 20 sessions.

-Advancing issues outnumbered declining ones on the NYSE by a 1.41-to-1 ratio; on Nasdaq, a 1.13-to-1 ratio favoured advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.41-to-1 ratio; on Nasdaq, a 1.13-to-1 ratio favored advancers.

 The S&P 500 posted 119 new 52-week highs and no new lows; the Nasdaq Composite recorded 184 new highs and 23 new lows.